DOZA Citywide Design Policy

 1) Visual Preference Survey + More Community Engagement.
 Reduce barriers to participation with a photo survey (ie a Visual Preference Survey) - we're changing the entire look and feel of our city without ever asking the people who live here in a meaningful way.

-3) Advocate for the "FUTURE WORK" staff has identified for Low Rise Vintage Main Streets (from the staff report pages 52-53) as a priority for budget and planning staff NOW.
-Our community-led PDX Main Streets Guidelines (Division Design Guidelines) have been adopted by 7 business associations and neighborhoods and can be a strong foundation to work from now.
+3) Advocate for Vintage Main Streets (see the Future Work section from the staff report pages 52-53).
+This is not a priority for budget and planning staff NOW.
+Our community-led PDX Main Streets Guidelines (AKA the Division-Hawthorne Design Guidelines) have been adopted by 7 business associations and neighborhoods for twelve main streets and can be a strong foundation to work from now.

 4) Advocate for our Sustainability Scorecard to better evaluate what we are gaining and what we are losing in a more big-picture comprehensive way.